dnidever/bozepy/docs/gettingstarted.rst

 How it works
 ============

-|Doppler| uses Cannon or Payne models to create stellar spectra of various stellar types (e.g, effective temperature, surface gravity and metallicity).
+|Bozepy| uses Cannon or Payne models to create stellar spectra of various stellar types (e.g, effective temperature, surface gravity and metallicity).
 The Cannon is machine-learning software generally trained on observed stellar spectrum.
 I have trained it instead on a large grid of synthetic stellar spectra and use it as a quick spectral emulator/interpolator.
 The Payne is similar to The Cannon but uses an Artificial Neural Network to represent the spectra.
-The Payne model included in |Doppler| has 33 labels and was also trained on synthetic spectra.
+The Payne model included in |Bozepy| has 33 labels and was also trained on synthetic spectra.

 The RV and stellar parameter fitting are done iteratively.
 First, the stellar parameter space is sparsely sampled and the synthetic spectra cross-correlated with the observed spectrum.
 Then the best-fitting RV is used to shift the spectrum to it's rest wavelength scale and the